gitacoco/thesis-project/README.md

 ### Updated on Tue Feb 1
 ![Image of wire](./wireframe/storyboard.jpg)

-#### In-class Feedback (Thanks the support from Lee Kuczewski):
+### In-class Feedback (Thanks the support from Lee Kuczewski):
-- Focus on the data driven visualization pieces — the other drivers (such as tools of Computer Vision and AR) — might be secondary in terms of scope (but could provide insights as well). =
+#### Daniel's Response
-- It’s important to think about other personas such as the director of the museum — The director might have a different set of needs in terms of finding specific information on this app while giving a presentation to others (such as funders).
+- Focus on the data driven visualization pieces — the other drivers (such as tools of Computer Vision and AR) — might be secondary in terms of scope (but could provide insights as well).
+It’s important to think about other personas such as the director of the museum — The director might have a different set of needs in terms of finding specific information on this app while giving a presentation to others (such as funders).
+The final question was around feasibility and focusing in on a place to start.
-- The final question was around feasibility and focusing in on a place to start.
+#### Chat Comments
 - Sherry Manzar: Those birds clusters look like a great use case for the t-SNE technique discussed in the Seth Kranzler video!

 #### Resource